The Insulation Investigation Mark as Favorite (3 Favorites)

 - This lab was modified from the original high school version, Chemistry is Cooler Stress Test Challenge for use specifically in the elementary or middle school classroom.
 It was developed as part of the AACT Strategic Plan and the work of the AACT Grade-Level Ambassadors.

-- How is heat measured? (thermometers)
+- How is temperature measured? (thermometers)

 - What are the challenges of living in a cold environment? (finding warmth, food production and/or storage during winter, shelter)